 Reports filed at the Department become part of the Records Management System (RMS).
 Every business day, dozens of reports are sent to the various University entities; other law enforcement agencies and the State’s Attorney’s Office for review.
 Statistics from the RMS are sent to the U.S. Department of Justice’s Federal Bureau of Investigations, the Florida Department of Law Enforcement, the Florida Department of Education’s Board of Governors and the University President for inclusion in the State and Federal crime statistics and the "Student Right to Know" statistics.

 All requests for copies of police reports and records checks shall be received by this unit.
-The Records Unit is open Monday through Thursday, 7:30am – 11:00am and 1pm – 4pm; Friday, 7:30am – 11:00am and 1pm – 3pm.
+The Records Unit is open Monday through Thursday, 7:30am – 4:00 pm, and 7:30 am – 3:00 pm on Friday.
 Police reports are generally not available until after 72 hours from the date of the reported incident.
 Personal checks, money orders, and exact amount of cash are all acceptable forms of payment provided proper identification is offered.
 Payment is expected at the time services are rendered.
 All requests for police statistics can also be made through this unit.
 Please allow at least 24 hours for the requested information; requests can be made by phone, email, or in person.
 There is no service charge for general statistical information.
 Any services requiring prolonged research or extensive data compilation may incur additional charges as provided by Florida law.

 Fee Schedule for services provided by the Records Unit:

 Copies of Police Reports: 15¢ per page.

 Fingerprinting: $5.00 per fingerprint card for students, faculty, staff and alumni. $10.00 per fingerprint card for all others.

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000